-- You might use WooCommerce to sell products to retail customers and need a private area of your store for wholesale members or registered distributors.
+- You might use WooCommerce to sell products to retail customers and need a private area for wholesale members.

 - You might have a WordPress membership website and sell products exclusively to your members.

-- Your WordPress site might have multiple membership levels, each with access to different products (for example, one of our clients has a different membership level for each of the training courses she runs, and sells course-specific products that are exclusive to each level).
+- Your WordPress site might have multiple membership levels, each with access to different products.
+(For example, one of our clients has a different membership level for each of her training courses.
+She sells course-specific products that are exclusive to each level).

-- You might have a public-facing online shop with the option for people to become a member in order to access additional products which are exclusive to your members.
+- You might have a public online shop with the option to become a member and access extra members-only products.

-- Your company might have a WordPress website with a hidden membership area allowing your staff to purchase uniform or other products.
+- Your company WordPress website might have a hidden membership area allowing staff to purchase uniform or other products.

 Each of the scenarios I’ve listed above is really quite different.
-Some of them require the entire WooCommerce store to be locked down, whereas others have a public and a private area within the online shop.
-Some of them require unique logins for each member, whereas others would benefit from keeping it simple by having a single password with can be given to all members.
+Some of them require the entire WooCommerce store to be locked down.
+Others have a public and a private area within the online shop.
+Some require unique logins for each member.
+Others would benefit from having a single password which can be given to all members.

-Below, I will describe 3 ways to create a members-only WooCommerce store.
-Which method you choose will depend on your exact requirements.
+Below, I will describe 5 ways to create a members-only WooCommerce area.

 #1 – WooCommerce members area with no extra plugins